 - Sharon Bulova, Chairman, Fairfax County Board of Supervisors.

-- Terri L. Freeman, President, The Community Foundation for the National Capital Region.
+- Angela Jones Hackley, Interim President, The Community Foundation for the National Capital Region.

 - Verdia L. Haywood, Former Deputy County Executive, Fairfax County Government.